weaver360/360-tutorial/ReadMe.md

             });
 ```

-As you notice, #one is the id you use while adding the components for the assets.
 Now to finish the Task 5 you need to add similar code for the images that you just added.

 REMEMBER: That the id used in the curved-image component should be similar to the querySelector in your javascript.